myquite/skyrim_command_codex/README.md

 - **🔍 Powerful Search** - Instantly search through hundreds of console commands, items, and codes
 - **📂 Category Filtering** - Browse by category: General Commands, Player Commands, Perks, Dragon Shouts, Weapons, Armor, Spells, and Items
+- **⚗️ Alchemy Guide** - Complete ingredient database with effects, recipes, and console commands for spawning ingredients
-- **⚗️ Enchantment Builder** - Interactive tool to create custom enchanted items with up to 2 enchantments
+- **⚡ Enchantment Builder** - Interactive tool to create custom enchanted items with up to 2 enchantments
 - **📋 One-Click Copy** - Click any command card to instantly copy it to your clipboard
 - **📜 Complete Guide** - Built-in tutorial explaining how to use console commands and batch files
 - **🎮 Retro Aesthetic** - 16-bit pixel art theme with scanlines, glitch effects, and custom pixel borders